-In the first screen shot, I'm using a delimited list of regular expressions to perform two substitutions at once.
-I'm replacing "referer" with "referrer", and "ez" (whole word only) with "easy".
-I'm also using a list four of regular expressions to restrict the search to comments and strings in Java and C++ source code files.
+In the first screen shot, PowerGREP is set to use a delimited list of regular expressions to perform two substitutions at once, replacing "referer" with "referrer", and "ez" (whole word only) with "easy".
+A separate list of four regular expressions is used to restrict the search to comments and strings in Java and C++ source code files.
 One for single-line comments, one for multi-line comments, one for strings, and one for characters.
 All this is very straightforward in PowerGREP, but impossible with any other grep tool.

 Suppose you want to convert image file references from local Windows folders to UNIX server directories.
 Trying to do this with a basic grep tool that can use only a single regular expression would require a very complicated and incomprehensible regex.
 With PowerGREP it's much easier to use three simple regular expressions: one to limit the search to IMG tags, one to substitute SRC attributes in the IMG tags, and one to covert Windows back slashes to UNIX forward slashes in the SRC attribute paths.
 The second screen shot shows this.

 No other Windows grep tool offers you such flexibility in combining multiple regular expressions.